vertexproject/synapse/CONTRIBUTING.rst

    * If possible, unit tests should also show minimal use examples of new features.

 #.
-Ensure that both your tests run and any other synapse tests run.
-You can do
+Ensure that both your tests and existing Synapse tests succesfully run.
-   that manually via unit test, or you can setup Travis CI to run tests for your fork.
+   You can do that manually via the python unittest module, or you can set up Travis CI to run tests for your fork.
 The following examples show manual test runs:

    ::